Baris000-eng/SentimentAnalysisOfTheUserInputOrTheContentOfTheUploadedFile/README.md

 How to set up?

+0-) Firstly, fork the project from my Github repository to your Github repository.
+After that, you can clone the project to your local machine by using the following command:

+git clone

-1-) You should first go to the directory of the project with "cd" command. e.g. cd path/to/project
+1-) You should go to the directory of the project with "cd" command. e.g. cd path/to/project

 2-) Then, you should run one of the following commands from the terminal.